You can help reduce your risk of developing coronary heart disease (CHD).

 - sunflower, rapeseed, olive and vegetable oils

-You should also try to avoid too much sugar in your diet.
+Try to avoid eating too much sugar.
 Sugar can increase your chances of developing diabetes.
 This is a proven risk factor for developing CHD.

 Be more physically active

-A healthy diet and regular exercise is the best way of maintaining a healthy weight.
+A healthy diet and regular exercise is the best way to keep to a healthy weight.
 Having a healthy weight reduces your chances of developing high blood pressure.

-Regular exercise will make your heart and blood circulatory system more efficient.
-It will lower your cholesterol level, and also keep your blood pressure at a healthy level.
+Physical activity will make your heart and blood circulatory system more efficient.
+It will lower your cholesterol level, and keep your blood pressure at a healthy level.

 Your GP or practice nurse can tell you what your ideal weight is in relation to your height and build.
-You can also find out what your body mass index (BMI) is by using the Safefood Ireland BMI calculator.
+You can use a calculator to find out your body mass index (BMI).

 Give up smoking